Threshold Decision-Making Dynamics Adaptive to Physical Constraints and Changing Environment: INTRODUCTION

 A simple way to model decision-making of an agent selecting one of multiple options is to use a thresholding mechanism: The agent makes a decision when a specified variable crosses a static or dynamic threshold.
 This is known as a threshold decision model.
 While easy to implement on physical systems, the model does not typically account for control of and changes in the agent's physical state.

-We propose a threshold decision-making framework for an agent dynamically choosing between two spatial tasks that does account for the agent's physical state.
-We use the nonlinear opinion dynamics model (NOD) presented in \cite{bizyaeva2022TAC} in a closed loop with the physical dynamics of the agent.
+We propose a threshold decision-making framework for agents dynamically choosing between two spatial tasks that accounts for the physical state of the agents and does not require a communication network.
+We use the continuous-time nonlinear opinion dynamics model (NOD) presented in \cite{bizyaeva2022TAC} for each agent and close the loop with the agent's physical dynamics.
 NOD allows agents to form opinions rapidly and reliably in a variety of applications, e.g. \cite{cathcart2023proactive, park2021tuning, hu2023emergent, bizyaeva2022switching}.
+The dynamics are useful for application in complex environments because of their tunable sensitivity to input \cite{bizyaeva2022TAC,Leonard_ARpaper2024}.
+Yet it remains an open question how best to systematize the tuning of sensitivity in closed-loop control of physical systems.

+We present new results on leveraging the tunable sensitivity of NOD for adaptation to physical constraints and changing environment by a group of agents carrying out threshold decision-making for task allocation.
+Our approach combines the ease of implementation of threshold models with the fast and flexible decision-making of NOD.

+In our approach each agent is responsive to observed changes in the environment.
+Since these observed changes may reflect how other agents have affected the environment, agents need not to rely on communication with one another.
+Benefits of not requiring a communication network include easier scaling of the group and robustness to individual failures.
+Our approach is distinguished from the use of NOD in multi-agent task allocation in \cite{bizyaeva2022switching} where physical dynamics are not considered and a communication network is required.

-For task allocation, we let an agent's opinion over a task represent its preference for executing that task.
-The agent's opinion informs control of its physical state and the agent's physical state informs evolution of its opinion.
-The result is threshold decision-making that adapts to physical constraints and environmental change and can be implemented for a group of agents without a communication network.
+We let an agent's opinion over a task represent its preference for executing that task.
+We close the loop between the agent's opinion dynamics and its physical dynamics by letting the agent's opinion inform control of its physical state and the agent's physical state inform evolution of its opinion.
+The thresholding scheme we use is motivated by a simple scheme used in the literature: Each agent tracks its own evolving efficiency in completing its current task.
+If its efficiency falls below a threshold, the agent switches to the other task and begins again to track its efficiency on the new task.
+Approaches using this scheme include \cite{krieger2000threshold, agassounon2002threshold, castello2016threshold, Nidhi2007Threshold}; however, they do not address how an agent's physical state should respond to its decision to switch tasks.

-While applications of NOD to multi-agent task allocation have been explored in \cite{ bizyaeva2022switching}, these applications require a communication network between the agents and their physical dynamics are not considered.
-Our model combines the ease of implementation of decentralized threshold models with the fast and flexible decision-making of NOD while allowing the decision-making and physical dynamics to adapt to environmental changes and physical constraints.